Labor Practices(Employee Relations): Structure

 Department in Charge Global Human Resources Dept.

-The MC Staff Union had 3,015 members (representing an 54% participation ratio) as of April 1, 2024.
-All eligible employees join the MC Staff Union, except for those considered as non-union members based on agreements between the MC Staff Union and MC (including those qualified for management-level positions and those deemed to be non-union members in keeping with the characteristics of their duties based on individual agreements).
+The MC Staff Union had 3,002 members (representing a 54.5% participation ratio) as of April 1, 2025.
+All eligible employees join the MC Staff Union, except those considered non-union members based on agreements between the MC Staff Union and MC (including those qualified for management-level positions and those deemed to be non-union members in keeping with the characteristics of their duties based on individual agreements).
 The MC Staff Union is led by an executive chairman elected from among the union members.
-The MC Staff Union and MC share the following basic philosophy: “Recognizing the public mission of companies, both the workforce and management will endeavor in earnest to achieve the sound development of MC and to improve the economic and cultural standing of union members.”
+The MC Staff Union and MC share the following vision: “Recognizing the social responsibility of companies, both the workforce and management will endeavor in earnest to achieve the sound development of MC and to improve the economic and cultural standing of union members.”
 Guided by this philosophy, the MC Staff Union carries out a variety of initiatives.

 Risk Management

-When reviewing and making decisions on loan and investment proposals, MC conducts a comprehensive screening process which considers not only economic aspects, but ESG factors as well, including labor relations and labor management.
-Besides screening new investment and exit proposals, MC also strives to make improvements to existing business investments by monitoring their management practices.
+When reviewing and making decisions on investment and finance proposals, MC conducts a comprehensive screening process which considers not only economic aspects, but ESG factors as well, including labor relations and labor management.
+Besides screening new investment and exit proposals, MC also strives to make improvements to existing operating companies by monitoring their management practices.